-CSU Animation and Visual Effects present the 13th Anniversary of the Australian International Animation Festival, running Friday, May 13 through Sunday, May 15, 2016.
+CSU Animation & Visual Effects present the 14th Anniversary of the Australian International Animation Festival, running Friday, May 12 through Sunday, May 14, 2017.

 The festival showcases an eclectic mix of films and will give audiences a complete, up-to-date snapshot of the international creative animation scene.
-A series of free talks and workshops given by award-winning filmmakers from Australia and overseas will provide those with questioning minds a chance to learn more about how and why these films get made.
-There are many more surprises yet to be announced so come along and thoroughly enjoy the AIAF experience!
+A series of free talks and workshops given by talented Australian animators will provide those with questioning minds a chance to learn more about how and why these films get made.
+There are many more surprises yet to be announced so come along and thoroughly enjoy the AIAF experience.

 Forum 6 Cinema